Improving provision of postnatal care and health information for mums in Nairobi

-We will hand out baby boxes to new mothers in informal settlements ("slums") in Nairobi, Kenya.
+Child.org have been handing out baby boxes to new mothers in informal settlements ("slums") in Nairobi, Kenya.
 Baby boxes have been provided to new mothers in Finland for over 75 years.
 In Finland, a box includes everything you need for a newborn baby, all contained in a box, which is used as a cot.
 This baby box concept is used all over the world, from USA to Scotland, India to Mexico!
+However, the possible impact of this approach has not been thoroughly tested in a low-income environment.

-The box we're giving to mums in the pilot programme is a much more simplified version at this stage.
-We're mostly investigating whether the box doubling as a cot will help the mother and the baby in the first three months of the baby’s life.
-We're also using this pilot to find out if the baby box encourages mothers to come back for their postnatal check-up after they have given birth.
+The box we've been giving out to families in the pilot programme is a much more simplified version than the packed box a mum would receive in Finland or Scotland.
+We're investigating whether the box encourages mothers to come back for their postnatal check-up after they have given birth.
+We'll also find out if using the box as a cot will help the mother and the baby in the first three months of the baby’s life.

 This pilot programme is all about finding out the impact that the boxes can have in a city like Nairobi.
 Our goals for the pilot programme are: